TelemetryDeck/docs/api/insights-reference.md

 ### Bar Chart

 Will display the query result as a vertical bar chart, one bar per line of data.
 This works for both time series data and other types, such as breakdowns.
-However, the display currently does not display the

 ### Line Chart